 cd mozilla/js/src make -f Makefile.ref JS_HAS_FILE_OBJECT=1

-Alternatively, if you are building a larger product (such as a browser) and want to include the File object, you may need to perform minor Makefile surgery.
+Alternatively, if you are build a larger product (such as a browser) and want to include the File object, you may need to perform minor Makefile surgery.

 Non-Standard Server-Side Object

 This object lets you work files and directories on the local filesystem, and create OS pipelines.
 Creating a pipeline involves spawning arbitrary processes; this means that giving a script access to the

 File object is exactly equivalent to giving the script access to the UNIX shell or DOS command interpreter.

 Filesystem access is implemented with NSPR I/O Functions, and as such shares many semantics.
 Pipelines are implemented with the

 popen() system call.
 There is currently no support for

 Here is the original proposal for this object, and a status update from December 1998: http://www.mozilla.org/js/js-file-object.html